ARX Series 3 June 2020

 Justin Ong, CFA, is currently a Partner with Deloitte Southeast Asia, leading the financial and regulatory risk practice.
 He has worked with over 50 financial services institutions in the regions, across Asia Pacific, Europe and Africa.
 He supported Board and C-suites in their transformation programme, focusing on capital, finance, risk, compliance and audit related matters.
 Within CFA Society Malaysia, Justin served as the Director on the Board since 2015, became Vice President in 2017 and ascended as President in 2019.
 He was the pioneer for the CFA Society Malaysia's Career Day as well as the Society's Representative in Asia Pacific Research Exchange (ARX).
 In the past, he was recognized as the finalist of the Asia-Pacific CFA society leader volunteer of the year.
 Justin holds a Bachelor of Accounting (Hons) from the University of Malaya and he is currently a PhD candidate in Islamic Finance with the International Centre for Education in Islamic Finance ("INCEIF").

-Laurel Teo, CFA, is pursuing a PhD in organizational behavior and human resources.
-Her research interests include the impact of artificial intelligence and technology on organizations and organizational participants, privacy negotiations in employee-employer contexts, and ethical issues in organizations.
-Prior to returning to graduate school, Ms. Teo was based in Hong Kong as Director, Standards & Advocacy, at CFA Institute, where she supported CFA member societies in Asia Pacific in regulatory outreach, market integrity research, and investor protection programs.
+Laurel Teo, Ph.D., CFA, is a behavioural scientist who studies how new technologies such as artificial intelligence influence the way people think, feel, and behave in organizational settings.
+Her research interests include the impact of technological changes on privacy issues and the future of work.
+From July 2022, Dr. Teo joins the Institute of Policy Studies at the National University of Singapore as a senior research fellow.
+Dr. Teo was previously Director, Society Advocacy Engagement, at CFA Institute, where she supported CFA member societies in Asia Pacific in regulatory outreach, market integrity research, and investor protection programs.
 Before joining CFA Institute, she was a consultant in investor relations.
-Ms. Teo began her career as a political and business journalist reporting in Singapore and Indonesia with leading newspapers.
-She earned her Chartered Financial Analyst® designation in 2011 and was elected to the board of CFA Society in 2018.
+Dr. Teo began her career as a political and business journalist reporting in Singapore and Indonesia with leading newspapers.
+She earned her Chartered Financial Analyst® designation in 2011 and has been elected to the board of CFA Society Singapore since 2018.
+She is currently the honorary secretary of CFA Society Singapore.
+She obtained her Bachelor’s degree (magna cum laude) double majoring in Anthropology and Chinese from Yale University, and her Ph.D. in Business (Organisational Behaviour & Human Resources) from Singapore Management University.